Starting a new business? Get 40% off our accountancy services for 3 months! đ

 This is a tried and tested method of valuing a business in the UK.
 It basically involves looking at what similar businesses have sold for in recent years, and coming up with a value for your own business accordingly.

-This is essentially where a valuation for a business is worked out by estimating how much it would cost to start up an almost identical business from scratch.
+This is essentially where the valuation is worked out by estimating how much it would cost to start up an almost identical business from scratch.

 It considers all of the various costs that would involve, including HR and staffing costs, buying stock, offering training, building a client base, and purchasing or leasing assets.
 Everything, basically!